This page explains how Kubernetes objects are represented in the Kubernetes API, and how you can express them in

 To work with Kubernetes objects–whether to create, modify, or delete them–you’ll need to use the Kubernetes API.
 When you use the

-kubectl command-line interface, for example, the CLI makes the necessary Kubernetes API calls for you; you can also use the Kubernetes API directly in your own programs.
-Kubernetes currently provides a
+kubectl command-line interface, for example, the CLI makes the necessary Kubernetes API calls for you.
+You can also use the Kubernetes API directly in your own programs using one of the Client Libraries.

 Every Kubernetes object includes two nested object fields that govern the object’s configuration: the object spec and the object status.
 The spec, which you must provide, describes your desired state for the object–the characteristics that you want the object to have.
 The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.
 At any given time, the Kubernetes Control Plane actively manages an object’s actual state to match the desired state you supplied.